RhinoSecurityLabs/cloudgoat/scenarios/sns_secrets/cheat_sheet.md

 aws iam get-user-policy --user-name [UserName] --policy-name [PolicyName] --profile sns-secrets
 ```

-The output of this command provide us with our policy; note our IAM User has permissions related to SNS, IAM, and API Gateway.
+The output of this command provides us with our policy; note our IAM User has permissions related to SNS, IAM, and API Gateway.

 ### Subscribing to SNS